Chongqing Rail Transit: Visual design

 Unlike most metro systems of other cities in China, CRT did not follow the design style of MTR Corporation in Hong Kong.
 The signage system was designed by GK Design Group in Japan, and the monorail lines are based on Hitachi Monorail technology.
 That gives the Chongqing Rail Transit a distinctive Japanese aesthetic, in contrast to other metro systems in China.

 CRT also gave each line a theme about the local culture, and the stations on the line will have some art works in the theme.

 Expansion

 CRT is expected to have 8 lines criss-crossing the urban districts by 2020 and a loop line connecting the commercial areas in the urban area.
 The other 9 lines are expected to be in operation by 2050.

-Phase 2 & 3 projects

 Phase 4 projects

-The short-term plan, including Line 4 (West extension), Line 6 (Extension to Chongqing East), Lines 7, 15, 17, 24, 27 and Line 18 (Phase 2) was approved by NDRC.
+The short-term plan, including Line 4 (West extension), Line 6 (branch), Lines 7, 15, 17, 24, 27 and Line 18 (Phase 2) was approved by NDRC.
 Construction on several lines started in March 2021.
-In April 2021, Lines 7 and 17 were redesigned from mostly elevated heavy monorails, similar to Lines 2 and 3, to conventional underground Type As metro lines akin to Lines 4, 5, 9 and 10.
+In April 2021, Lines 7 and 17 were redesigned from mostly elevated heavy monorails (similar to Lines 2 and 3) to conventional underground Type As metro lines akin to Lines 4, 5, 9 and 10.